afnanenayet/personal_blog_old/about.md

 University Nuclear and Mechanical Engineering Department with Professor Jayasimha Atulasimha

-### Courses
+### Academic

-This is relevant CS coursework I have taken at Dartmouth College.
+This is relevant CS coursework I have taken at Dartmouth College:

 - Discrete Math
 - Algorithms